iv-org/documentation/docs/instances.md

 **Warning: Any public instance that isn't in this list is considered untrustworthy.
 Use them at your own risk.**

 **The list of public instances is short due to the [recent YouTube issues](https://github.com/iv-org/invidious/issues/4734).
-If you can [please host Invidious at home](./installation.md) instead of using a public instance.**
+If you can, [please host Invidious at home](./installation.md) instead of using a public instance.**

 ## List of public Invidious Instances (sorted from oldest to newest):